AlexaieDev/Repo_docs/docs/docs/tutorial/setup-project.md

 Use one of the approaches below:

 - Create a quickstart project with the `new` command covered in [Create a starter site](#create-a-starter-site).
-- Follow the extended guide to create a [Set up up docs site](#setup-a-docs-site) by hand.
+- Follow the extended guide to create a [Set up docs site](#set-up-a-docs-site) by hand.

 ### Basic structure